AuthenticPM/OpenCreativesV2.1/src/pages/index.md

   text: >
     Do you already have an open startup?
 Share it with us!
 There's nothing more wonderful than growing this community!
+blog:
+  title: Blog Heading
+  description: |
+    Blog description Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 ---